The Complete Guide to President Trump’s Potential Impeachment

 Fiona Hill, former top Russia adviser to the Trump White House

-The figures you need to know to follow today’s hearings.
+The figures you need to know to follow the hearings.

-George Kent: The deputy assistant secretary for European and Eurasian Affairs, Kent is a career State Department official who oversees U.S. policy on Ukraine.
-In October, he testified that the White House plan to pressure Ukraine to investigate “corruption” in the country was a code word for President Zelensky to look for compromising information on political opponents.
+George Kent: The deputy assistant secretary for European and Eurasian affairs, Kent is a career State Department official who oversees U.S. policy on Ukraine.
+In October, he testified that the White House plan to pressure Ukraine to investigate “corruption” in the country was code for its president, Volodymyr Zelensky, to look for compromising information on Trump’s political opponents.
 Kent testified publicly on Wednesday, November 13.

-Bill Taylor: A career diplomat and the acting ambassador to Ukraine, Taylor expressed his concerns over the president’s quid pro quo in September, saying, “I think it’s crazy to withhold security assistance for help with a political campaign” in text messages to U.S. ambassador to the E.U.
+Bill Taylor: A career diplomat and the acting ambassador to Ukraine, Taylor expressed his concerns over the president’s quid pro quo in September, writing, “I think it’s crazy to withhold security assistance for help with a political campaign” in text messages to U.S. ambassador to the E.U.
 Gordon Sondland.
 Taylor testified publicly on Wednesday, November 13.

+Marie Yovanovitch: A diplomat who served under the Bush and Obama administrations, Yovanovitch was recalled from her position as ambassador to Ukraine in May.
+Prior to her removal, she was a major force supporting anti-corruption efforts in Ukraine, which helps explain why Trump got rid of her in order to push the quid pro quo, an entry-level move of corrupt politicians.
+Yovanovitch testified publicly on Friday, November 15.

+Alexander Vindman: The top Ukraine expert on the National Security Council, Vindman told the impeachment inquiry last month that “outside influencers [promoted] a false narrative of Ukraine,” referring to the team of Rudy Giuliani.
+Vindman was on the July 25 call in which Trump pressed Ukrainian President Zelensky to investigate Hunter Biden.
+Vindman testified publicly on Tuesday, November 19.

 Wednesday, November 13: What You Missed

-The Big Takeaway: George Kent and Bill Taylor largely reiterated what they’ve told House investigators in private, describing how President Trump made Ukraine launching an investigation into Joe and Hunter Biden a condition for “everything” about the U.S. relationship with Ukraine – including withholding important military aide and a meeting between Trump and Ukrainian President Volodymyr Zelensky.
+The Big Takeaway: George Kent and Bill Taylor largely reiterated what they’ve told House investigators in private, describing how President Trump had made Ukraine’s launching an investigation into Joe and Hunter Biden a condition for “everything” about the U.S. relationship with the country — including withholding both important military aide and a meeting between Trump and Zelensky.

 “It’s one thing to try to leverage a meeting in the White House.
-It’s another thing, I thought, to leverage security assistance,” Taylor said, adding that he’s never seen foreign aid held up over the “personal or political interests of the president of the United States” in his decades of government service.
+It’s another thing, I thought, to leverage security assistance,” Taylor said, adding that he has never seen foreign aid held up over the “personal or political interests of the president of the United States” in his decades of government service.

-Taylor also revealed one new detail: on the day after Trump’s July 25 call with Zelensky, a member of his staff overheard a call between the president and Gordon Sondland.
-Trump purportedly asked the U.S. ambassador about “the investigations” and Sondland said the Ukrainians were ready to move forward.
+Taylor also revealed one new detail: On the day after Trump’s July 25 call with Zelensky, a member of his staff overheard a call between the president and Sondland.
+Trump purportedly asked the U.S. ambassador about “the investigations,” and Sondland said the Ukrainians were ready to move forward.
 After the call, the aide asked what Trump thought of Ukraine, and the ambassador “responded that President Trump cares more about the investigations of Biden, which Giuliani was pressing for.”

 More Coverage: